Anthonypaige/investnurenergy/src/content/post/residential-wind-turbines-for-home-energy.md

 ---
 publishDate: 2023-11-02T00:00:00Z
-title: Catching a Second Wind The Rise of Residential Wind Turbines
+title: Residential Wind Turbines for Home Energy
 excerpt: Explore the resurgence of residential wind turbines as a viable alternative energy source.
 This article sheds light on the benefits and practical considerations of harnessing wind power in your home, paving the way for a sustainable future.
 image: https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/cover-art/WND-1-cover-art.png?raw=true
 category: Clean Energy